vanus-labs/docs/content/user-guides/connector-guides/sink/s3-setup.md

 ## Prerequisites

-Before forwarding events to Google Sheets, you must have:
+Before forwarding events to an S3 bucket, you must have:

 - A [Vanus Cloud account](https://cloud.vanus.ai)
 - An Amazon S3 bucket.